WoktopusGaming/TeamTheOne-Bot/devs_changelog.md

   - A means Alpha (not INDEV);
   - B means Beta (not INDEV);
   - I means INDEV, regardless of version type;
-- If you look for tags of previous releases in [the specified section](#tags), you may not find anything older than v2.1.0i, and for a normal reason:
+- If you look for tags of previous releases, you may not find anything older than v2.1.0i, and for a normal reason:
-I don't have any backup or version of these old updates.
+I don't have any backup or version of these old updates or must check.
 - TAKE NOTE OF THE FOLLOWING:
   - The updater file will recieve more updates post v2.2.0 for optimisation and make it auto-reliable on itself.
   - The startup file is subject to a change soon or later.